unixabg/cryptmypi/README.md

 **Note:** Only tested on:
 - Host OS: Debian 10 and Kali
-- Target OS: Kali,Pi OS, and Ubuntu
+- Target OS: Kali, Raspberry Pi OS, and Ubuntu
-- Target Hardware: RaspberryPi 2, 3, and 4
+- Target Hardware: Raspberry Pi 2, 3, and 4
 - irc channel oftc/#cryptmypi

 ## How it works